-The LeO will normally require that a Firm has been given eight weeks in which to follow its formal complaints procedure and this has been exhausted before he will consider a complaint, and may decline to investigate further if he is satisfied that proposals for resolution were reasonable.
+LeO will look at your complaint independently, and it will not affect how we handle your case.
+Before accepting a complaint for investigation, LeO will normally require that the firm has been given eight weeks in which to follow its formal complaints procedure and this has been exhausted.
+He may decline to investigate further if he is satisfied that proposals for resolution were reasonable.

-Please note that, if you are eligible to complain to the LeO, you should raise your complaint within twelve months from receiving a final written response from us about your complaint.
+1.1 within six months from receiving a final written response from us about your complaint; and

 The Legal Ombudsman’s contact details are: